 Here are some of the principles that we use that you may find helpful if you’re working yourself out of an “impossible” situation:

 1. Get Extreme.
 If you’re deep in debt like we are right now, you’re going to have to get real serious about cutting expenses.
 This is no time for half-hearted attempts.
 Create a budget, track every dime of your spending, and scrutinize every single expense, getting rid of everything that’s unnecessary.
 Another wise move would be to look for ways to increase your income.
 Sell things.
 Get a second job.
 Pick up some overtime.
-Every single dime makes a difference in the long run.
-It really does.
+Every single dime makes a difference in the long run as you’re paying off credit cards, like your Arrival World Mastercard.

 2. No Pity Parties.
 This is no time to be feeling sorry for yourself.
 Not only does it not help, self-pity can quickly lead you to simply give up.
 We’ve become conditioned as a society to think that if we don’t have discretionary spending, we’re deprived.
 But all that really matters money-wise is that you’ve got a safe place to live and food to eat.
 100+ years ago, living a super-frugal lifestyle was the norm.
 It’s time to get back to basics.